Monport-Laser-Office/Monport-Design-Hub/README.md

 ▌ Important Notes

-⚠️ Ensure your system meets the minimum requirements: Windows 10 x64 or later / macOS 13.5 or later
+⚠️ Ensure your system meets the minimum requirements: Windows 10 x64 or later / MacOS 13.5 or later

 ⚠️ Disable VPN or network proxy software during installation and usage